dbiesecke/gokumo/README.md

 # Gokumo - Just LibreELEC and RetroArch

-This fork of Lakka tries to keep the keep the Gokumo distribution on top of the current LibreELEC master branch.
+This fork of Lakka tries to keep the keep the Lakka distribution on top of the current LibreELEC master branch.

+To not cause to many confusions for the user, we changed the name of the fork to "Gokumo".

-It only acts as a basis to run retroarch.
+This distribution only acts as a basis to run retroarch.
 No cores are included and you need to use the core updater to get the newest cores from the build bot.

-Since we are aiming to stay nearly alligned with LibreELEC and Retroarch, our releases should come faster then the standard Gokumo releases.

 This fork is a bleeding edge distribution.
 Don't expect a ultra-stable system for uncommon system.
-Right now this distribution is only really tested under x86_64.
-Every ARMv7 + NEON compatible board supported by LibreELEC should also work (RPi2/3/4), but are not tested well.
-Since the cores are provided by the libretro buildbot, some cores might missing and x64_86 is definitly the best supported platform.
+Right now this distribution is only really tested under x86_64, Rpi 2/3 and Rpi 4.
+The cores provided by the standard libretro build bot should be compatible with this distribution.
+We tried to made sure to include every dependency.

+We are currently building our own build pipeline using Github actions to provide cores that may not be provided by the libretro code [Core repository](https://github.com/gokumo/gokumo).

 This branch has following enhancements over the normal Gokumo distribution:
  * Based on the current LibreELEC master branch